|

 her.
 He and Mel both looked in something like dismay as she drew closer

-it.
-If Mel, a girl who LOVED bright colours and always dressed for impact,
+That about confirmed it.
+If Mel, a girl who LOVED bright colours and always

-can do that.
-Five minutes under this hair dryer thing and you come out
+They can do that.
+Five minutes under this hair dryer thing and you come

 "It's… nice…" Mel said diplomatically.
 "Only…

-Doctor are doing their thing, why don't you and me have a girls afternoon
+The Doctor are doing their thing, why don’t you and I have a girls

-at the beauty salon.
-And I bet you haven't found any of the BEST clothes
+afternoon at the beauty salon.
+And I bet you haven’t found any of

-shops this place has, yet."
-She looked at The Doctor and gave him
+the BEST clothes shops this place has, yet.”
+She looked at The Doctor

-a reassuring smile.
+and gave him a reassuring smile.
 He nodded gratefully.
-Mel would look after her.
+Mel would look

-he couldn't help wondering about something else as he headed to the flight
+He couldn’t help wondering about something else as he headed to

-deck with Glitz to take a scheduled shuttle down to the planet.
-The food
+the flight deck with Glitz to take a scheduled shuttle down to the planet.

-court had cuisine from almost every corner of the galaxy to tempt the
+The food court had cuisine from almost every corner of the galaxy to tempt

-palate, everything from Kentucky Fried Chicken through Big Macs to a superb
+the palate, everything from Kentucky Fried Chicken through Big Macs to

-Epicarian restaurant - arguably the finest food in the universe.
-But Wyn
+a superb Epicarian restaurant – arguably the finest food in the

 And he had to admit that Mel had done a good job showing her what was